roboteach-es/escornabot-firmware-DIY/README.md

 ## ENGLISH
 This is the Arduino firmware to be uploaded to the **Escornabot Brivoi (DIY version)**.

-This is a fork of [the orignal version](https://github.com/escornabot/arduino) tuned by default for [this specific keypad](https://github.com/mgesteiro/escornakeypad) and with some [adittional fixes](https://github.com/escornabot/arduino/pull/18) and small changes too.
+This is a fork of [the orignal version](https://github.com/escornabot/arduino) pre-configured by default for [this specific keypad](https://github.com/mgesteiro/escornakeypad) and with some [adittional fixes](https://github.com/escornabot/arduino/pull/18) and new features too.

 More info about the Escornabot at **[escornabot.org](https://escornabot.org)**.

+## [NEW] &nbsp;Keypad Auto-Configuration
+This version of our **ROBOteach firmware** (**v1.7.0-RT** or later) includes a new feature long awaited, the possibility **to automatically configure the keypad**: tune your Escornabot to your specific [analog]keypad, and forget about it (the values will be permanently stored and retrieved during the start-up).
+No need to touch the *source-code* (if you don't want 😉).

+These are the steps to configure it:

+1. **Turn-off** the Escornabot.
+2. While **pressing any** of the keypad keys, turn it on again until you start hearing the Escornabot **beeping four times**: this indicates that it is in the *keypad configuration state*.
+3. Now click all the keypad keys **in the following order**: *UP*, *LEFT*, *GO*, *RIGHT* and *DOWN*.
+You'll hear a beep everytime you press one.
+4. After that, you'll hear the normal start-up sound: **everything is done!**

+If you make any mistake or anything happens during the process, don't worry, you can re-start it all over again: quick & easy.

+This procedure should be done **only once whith fresh batteries** in place.
+The configuration values are stored in the EEPROM and reloaded everytime the Escornabot is turned on.
+Don't abuse this feature, e.g. when the baterries are low, as it won't help and may even damage the EEPROM (persistent memory), that has limited writing cycles.

 ## Install instructions